 CHEM 351 Junior Chemistry Seminar

-With funding from the Appalachian College Association (ACA), James Earl Copenhaver, Professor of Chemistry, and Professor Duchamp began an ongoing collaboration with researchers at Virginia Tech on the synthesis, characterization and medical applications of endohedral metallofullerenes.
+With funding from the Appalachian College Association (ACA) Professor Duchamp began an ongoing collaboration with researchers at Virginia Tech on the synthesis, characterization and medical applications of endohedral metallofullerenes.

 Duchamp is most excited about his opportunities to involve students in his research.